Storware/vprotect-manual/deployment/README.md

 # Deployment

-In this section, you will find information about installing and configuring vProtect.
+In this section you will find information about installing and configuring vProtect.

-We recommend that you start with the [Installation Overview](installation-overview.md) to see what are general steps required to install vProtect.
+We recommend that you start with the [Installation Overview](installation-overview.md) to see what the general steps are needed to install vProtect.

 There are various options to install vProtect available, including [Quick Install](quick-install-all-in-one.md), [Ansible ](installation-using-ansible-playbook.md)or even [Virtual Appliance](virtual-appliance/).

 Take a look and choose the method that best suits your needs and experiences.

-_What's next_

 [_Installation Overview_](installation-overview.md)